Install Alauda AI

 1. Type the URL of self-hosted Gitlab for Base URL.

-2. Type cpaas-system fro Admin Token Secret Namespace.
+2. Type cpaas-system for Admin Token Secret Namespace.

 3. Type aml-gitlab-admin-token for Admin Token Secret Name.